-Mr. Donovan is Co-Head of the International Disputes Group and serves as counsel in international disputes before courts in the United States, international ...
+Mr. Donovan is Co-Chair of Debevoise’s International Dispute Resolution Group and its Public International Law Group and serves as counsel in international ...

 Read Full Biography

 - A publicly-listed mining company and its subsidiaries in a multi-billion dollar arbitration against an African government seated in London under the UNCITRAL Rules.